 Trusts are complex and have ramifications that must be fully understood before you commit to them – especially for irrevocable trusts.
 Seek professional financial and legal help before setting up a trust to meet your needs.

 To the original question – are tax shelters risky?
 They do not have to be.
 Do some online research and work with a qualified financial professional to find the types of tax shelters that are the best for your situation.
-You probably won’t even need to memorize the number of any Swiss or Cayman Island bank accounts.
+You probably won’t even need to memorize the number of any Swiss bank accounts.